GiuliaDAngelo/CTU-EDNeuromorphic/README.md

 Instead of a time-based window, this script processes a fixed number of events per visualization cycle.
 It loads DVS data, extracts event properties, and updates the display in real time, ensuring a consistent event sampling rate.
 This method is useful for applications requiring precise event control, such as neuromorphic computing, object tracking, and motion analysis.

 [Tutorial1-EventBasedDataNumberEvents.py](Tutorial1-EventBasedDataNumberEvents.py)

+### Questions:

+1. Understanding Event Grouping: How does the fixed event count visualization approach differ from time-based visualization methods?
+What are the potential benefits and drawbacks of using a fixed number of events per visualization window in terms of capturing dynamic scenes?

+3. Real-Time Visualization Implications: What challenges might arise when visualizing events in fixed batches, particularly in a dynamic environment?
+How could the choice of batch size (e.g., 1000 events) affect the responsiveness and accuracy of the visualization?

 ---